-To grow our network, we have run focus groups to understand diverse perspectives on understanding the non-human world, promote relevant conferences, offered presentations at professional conferences, and publish papers in ecological and educational journals.
+To grow our network, we have run focus groups to understand diverse perspectives on understanding the non-human world, promote relevant conferences, offered presentations at professional conferences (see photos), developed a pedagogy working group, and published papers in ecological and educational journals.

 To better understand if current Ecology and Environmental Science (EE) curriculum supports diverse participation, we have run focus groups to characterize the ecological identity, or sense of belonging of under-represented people in EE fields.
 In our model, a person’s sense of belonging is influenced by their individual sense of identity, the interpersonal and institutional factors that influence academic experiences, and the match (or mismatch) between their personal views of nature and those of the EE education.
 Our focus groups investigate personal stories, shared experiences, and narratives of how individuals became interested in and remain in EE majors or professional positions.
 A preliminary summary of our findings can be found here.